T-AbdelAlim/CraniumPy/README.md

 ## Citation
-If you use this software, I would appreciate if you cite:
+Kindly consider citing the software if it supports your research:

+**Initial Publication:**

+_Abdel-Alim et al. - Sagittal Craniosynostosis: Comparing Surgical Techniques using 3D Photogrammetry.
+Plastic and Reconstructive Surgery ():10.1097/PRS.0000000000010441, March 22, 2023. | DOI: [10.1097/PRS.0000000000010441](http://dx.doi.org/10.1097/PRS.0000000000010441)_

+**Validation Study:**

+_Abdel-Alim et al. - Reliability and Agreement of Automated Head Measurements From 3-Dimensional Photogrammetry in Young Children.
+The Journal of Craniofacial Surgery 34(6):p 1629-1634, September 2023. | DOI: [10.1097/SCS.0000000000009448](http://dx.doi.org/10.1097/SCS.0000000000009448)_

+**Github Repository:**
 ```
 Abdel-Alim, T. (2022).
 CraniumPy [Computer software]. https://doi.org/10.5281/zenodo.5634153
 ```

+**Acknowledgements:**
-This code makes use of some excellent features implemented in the PyVista module (https://docs.pyvista.org/) and PyMeshFix (https://pymeshfix.pyvista.org/).
+This repository makes use of some excellent features implemented in the PyVista module (https://docs.pyvista.org/) and PyMeshFix (https://pymeshfix.pyvista.org/).
-Credit should be given to the original authors.

 ## Author
-Tareq Abdel-Alim (Department of Neurosurgery and Radiology, Erasmus MC, Rotterdam, the Netherlands)
+Tareq Abdel-Alim | Departments of Neurosurgery and Radiology, Erasmus MC, Rotterdam, the Netherlands

 If you have any questions, suggestions, or problems do not hesitate to contact me: t.abdelalim@erasmusmc.nl